-It was during his sociology master that Sonia first incorporated DAWN Canada's team.
+It was during her Master's in Sociology that Sonia first incorporated DAWN Canada's team.
 With a research on the feminist activism of women with disabilities, DAWN offered her a privileged search ground.
-In view of the preliminary results, she choose to settle in Canada for a doctorate in sociology majoring in feminist studies and research.
-Her thesis will focus on the same topics as her master research, and will look specifically on oppressions related to racism, sexism and ableism.
+In view of the preliminary results, she chooses to settle in Canada for a PhD in sociology majoring in feminist studies and research.
+Her thesis will focus on the same topics as her Master's research, and will look specifically on oppressions related to racism, sexism and ableism.

 (514) 396-0009 / firstname.lastname@example.org